 Twitter is a great business tool but there can be some risks.

 In today’s fast-paced business environment, having a social media presence is now an essential part of an organisation’s marketing strategy.
-Social media enables a company to achieve business growth, increase customer engagement and develop and strengthen relationships.
+Social media enables a company to achieve business growth, increase customer engagement while developing and strengthening relationships.

 Marketing has evolved dramatically from the modern 1960’s 4 P’s theory (Price, Product, Promotion and Place) to the post-modern digital marketing era.
 As internet speed continuously increases, the number of internet users increases in alignment.
 It is estimated that the majority of world’s population will be participating in any one of the social networks by 2025!

-Through social media, a company has the opportunity to receive jump start due to the viral communication of messages, due to the circulation of advertising messages within social media channels.
 Twitter offers countless opportunities for businesses to reach a global audience of current and potential customers.
-Twitter is one of the most extensively used social media platforms in business and is used so much so that approximately 73% of these businesses use the social media platform to communicate with their followers.
+Twitter is one of the most extensively used social media platforms in business and is used so much that approximately 73% of these businesses use the social media platform to communicate with their followers.

 Through the use of hashtags, social users can declare their interests and participate in topical discussions.
 As individuals and companies become influential on social media, they can use Twitter to share their message and have their message shared to a vast number of people.
 Each member of an online, social network has the ability to exchange information with other social users, ask questions and provide solutions to and from different locations across the world instantaneously.
 As individuals become more influential and the speed of exchanging messages increases on social media, it is important to consider the corporate image and reputation of a company in this digital age.